ynput/ayon-documentation/website/docs/admin_settings_system.md

 **Production version** and **Staging version** fields will define which version will be used in studio.
 Filling explicit version will force new AYON processes to use it.
 That gives more control over studio deployment especially when some workstations don't have access to version repository (e.g. remote users).
 It can be also used to downgrade studio version when newer version have production breaking bug.

 When fields are not filled, the latest version in the versions repository is used as studio version.
-That makes updating easier as it is not needed to modify settings, though workstations without access to versions repository can't find out which ayon version should be used.
+That makes updating easier as it is not needed to modify settings, though workstations without access to versions repository can't find out which AYON version should be used.

 If **`Version Repository`** is not set or is not accessible for workstation, the latest available version on workstation is used or the version inside build.